-Harmonic maintains a facility in Caesarea in the State of Israel with a total of 69 employees as of December 31, 2006, or approximately 11% of our workforce.
-The employees at this facility consist principally of research and development personnel involved in development of certain digital video products.
+Harmonic maintains a facility in Caesarea in the State of Israel with a total of 69 employees as of March 30, 2007, or approximately 12% of our workforce.
+The employees at this facility consist principally of research and development personnel.
 In addition, we have pilot production capabilities at this facility consisting of procurement of subassemblies and modules from Israeli subcontractors and final assembly and test operations.
 Accordingly, we are directly influenced by the political, economic and military conditions affecting Israel.
 Any recurrence of the recent conflict in Israel and Lebanon could have a direct effect on our business or that of our Israeli subcontractors, in the form of physical damage or injury, reluctance to travel within or to Israel by our Israeli and foreign employees, or the loss of employees to active military duty.
 Most of our employees in Israel are currently obligated to perform annual reserve duty in the Israel Defense Forces and several have been called for active military duty recently.
 In the event that more employees are called to active duty, certain of our research and development activities may be adversely affected and significantly delayed.
 In addition, the interruption or curtailment of trade between Israel and its trading partners could significantly harm our business.
-Terrorist attacks and hostilities within Israel, the hostilities between Israel and Hezbollah and the election of Hamas representatives to a majority of the seats in the Palestinian Legislative Council have also heightened these risks.
-We cannot assure you that current tensions in the Middle East will not adversely affect our business and results of operations, and we cannot predict the effect of events in Israel on Harmonic in the future.
+Terrorist attacks and hostilities within Israel, the hostilities between Israel and Hezbollah, and the election of Hamas representatives to a majority of the seats in the Palestinian Legislative Council and the recent conflict between Hamas and Fatah in Gaza have also heightened these risks.
+We cannot are you that current tensions in the Middle East will not adversely affect our business and results of operations, and we cannot predict the effect of events in Israel on Harmonic in the future.